plotly/plotlyjs.jl-docs/julia/shapes.md

 ### Shape-drawing with Scatter traces

 There are two ways to draw filled shapes: scatter traces and [layout.shapes](https://plotly.com/julia/reference/layout/shapes/#layout-shapes-items-shape-type) which is mostly useful for the 2d subplots, and defines the shape type to be drawn, and can be rectangle, circle, line, or path (a custom SVG path).
-You also can use [scatterpolar](https://plotly.com/julia/polar-chart/#categorical-polar-chart), scattergeo, [scattermapbox](https://plotly.com/julia/filled-area-on-mapbox/#filled-scattermapbox-trace) to draw filled shapes on any kind of subplots.
-To set an area to be filled with a solid color, you need to define [Scatter.fill="toself"](https://plotly.com/julia/reference/scatter/#scatter-fill) that connects the endpoints of the trace into a closed shape.
+You also can use [scatterpolar](https://plotly.com/julia/polar-chart/#categorical-polar-chart), scattergeo, scattermapbox to draw filled shapes on any kind of subplots.
+To set an area to be filled with a solid color, you need to define [scatter.fill="toself"](https://plotly.com/julia/reference/scatter/#scatter-fill) that connects the endpoints of the trace into a closed shape.
 If `mode=line` (default value), then you need to repeat the initial point of a shape at the of the sequence to have a closed shape.

 ```julia
 using PlotlyJS